P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 5.4 The berth holder will not do nor permit upon the vessel anything which may cause a nuisance, damage, danger or annoyance to other members or to persons on or about the Club facilities.

-5.6 The use of any vacant berth will be at the discretion of the Marina Manager.
+5.6 The use of any vacant berth will be at the discretion of the Marina Charge-hand.

-5.7 If any Member is dissatisfied with the services provided by the Club, which includes the allocation of berths, he can appeal in writing first to the Rear Commodore and, if still dissatisfied after the matter has been dealt with by the Rear Commodore, secondly to the Council of Management.
+5.7 If any Member is dissatisfied with the services provided by the Club, which includes the allocation of berths, he can appeal in writing first to the Flag Officer nominated by the Council of Management for this purpose and, if still dissatisfied after the matter has been dealt with by the Flag Officer, secondly to the Council of Management.

 6 DEBENTURE PONTOON